 $100 - $105 million

-The fiscal 2018 outlook information provided above includes Adjusted EBITDA and Adjusted Net Income guidance, which are non-GAAP financial measures management uses in measuring performance.
+The fiscal 2021 outlook information provided above includes Adjusted Operating Income and Adjusted Diluted EPS, which are non-GAAP financial measures management uses in measuring performance.
 The Company is not able to reconcile these forward-looking non-GAAP measures to GAAP without unreasonable efforts because it is not possible to predict with a reasonable degree of certainty the actual impact of certain items and unanticipated events, including taxes and non-recurring items, which would be included in GAAP results.
-The impact of such items and unanticipated events could be potentially significant.
+The impact of such items and unanticipated events could potentially be significant.

-The fiscal 2018 outlook is forward-looking, subject to significant business, economic, regulatory and competitive uncertainties and contingencies, many of which are beyond the control of the Company and its management, and based upon assumptions with respect to future decisions, which are subject to change.
+The fiscal 2021 outlook is forward-looking, subject to significant business, economic, regulatory and competitive uncertainties and contingencies, many of which are beyond the control of the Company and its management, and based upon assumptions with respect to future decisions, which are subject to change.
 Actual results may vary and those variations may be material.
-As such, the Company’s results may not fall within the ranges contained in its fiscal 2018 outlook.
-The Company uses these forward looking metrics internally to assess and benchmark its results and strategic plans.
+As such, the Company’s results may not fall within the ranges contained in its fiscal 2021 outlook.
+The Company uses these forward looking measures internally to assess and benchmark its results and strategic plans.

 Conference Call Details